rcravens/devops-laravel/README.md

 * `app_domain` - The domain for the web application (e.g., `example.com`)
 * `is_laravel` - A boolean indicating the project is Laravel based.
 Acceptable values: `true`, `false`

 ### Provisioning
+Review, make changes for the desired configuration, and execute the `provision/provision_ubuntu_20_04.sh` script.
+This will